 You will be taken to a room to wake up from the anesthesia.
 You may feel sleepy and nauseated.
 If a breathing tube was used, your throat may be sore at first.
-You’ll be given medication to manage any pain.
-Tell your providers if your pain is not controlled.
-When you’re ready, you’ll be moved to a room to stay for one or more nights.
+You’ll be given medicine to manage any pain.
+Tell your healthcare providers if your pain is not controlled.
+When you’re ready, you’ll be moved to a room to stay for 1 or more nights.
 Before you leave the hospital, your healthcare team will show you how to care for your bandages and drains.
-When it’s time to go home, you will be released to an adult family member or friend.
-Prepare to have someone stay with you for the next few days, to help at home while you heal.
+When it’s time to go home, you will need an adult family member or friend to drive you home.
+Prepare to have someone stay with you for the first few days, to help at home while you heal.

-Once home, follow any instructions you are given.
-Your doctor will tell you when you can return to your normal routine.
+Once you are home, follow any instructions you are given.
+Your healthcare provider will tell you when you can return to your normal routine.
 During your recovery:

-Follow your doctor’s guidelines for showering.
-Avoid swimming, bathing, using a hot tub, and other activities that cause the incisions to be covered with water until your doctor says it’s okay.
+Follow your healthcare provider’s guidelines for showering.
+Don't swim, bathe, use a hot tub, or do other activities that would cover the incisions with water.
+Wait until your healthcare provider says it’s OK.

 When you shower, gently wash your incision sites.
 Then pat the incisions dry.
 Don’t apply lotions, oils, or creams to the incisions until after they are fully healed.

-Don’t drive until you are no longer taking prescription pain medication and your doctor says it’s okay (at least 10 days).
-When riding in a car, carefully position the seatbelt so that it doesn’t compress your breasts.
+Don’t drive until you are no longer taking prescription pain medicine and your healthcare provider says it’s OK (at least 10 days).
+When riding in a car, carefully position the seatbelt so that it doesn’t squeeze your breasts.

-Use your drains as directed.
-These may need to be emptied at least every 8 hours.
+Care for your drains as directed.
+They may need to be emptied at least every 8 hours.

-If advised by your doctor, use a cold pack wrapped in a thin towel to relieve discomfort and control swelling.
+If advised by your healthcare provider, use a cold pack to relieve mild pain and control swelling.
 It’s important not to leave the cold pack on for too long, or your skin could be damaged.
 Put the pack over your bandages for no more than 20 minutes at a time.
 Then, leave it off for at least 20 minutes.
 Repeat this as often as needed during waking hours until swelling starts to improve.
 Don’t fall asleep with the cold pack on.
-If you’re not sure how to safely use the cold pack, ask your doctor.
+To make a cold pack, put ice cubes in a plastic bag that seals at the top.
+Wrap the bag in a clean, thin towel or cloth.
+Never put ice or a cold pack directly on the skin.
+If you’re not sure how to safely use the cold pack, ask your healthcare provider.

 Walk as often as you feel able.

-Perform exercises as directed to help prevent swelling and improve circulation.
+Do exercises as directed to help prevent swelling, keep your arm and shoulder joints flexible, and improve circulation.
 For instance, you may be told to squeeze a rubber ball with your hand.
 You may also need physical therapy after reconstruction.
 This is to strengthen the muscles affected by the surgery.

-If reconstruction isn’t done at the same time as mastectomy, or if you choose not to have reconstruction, you may decide to use a breast prosthesis.
-This is a soft breast form that fits into a bra.
-Some women wear breast forms to help balance weight and avoid back strain.
-Other women wear them for appearance.
-Talk to your doctor if you want a prescription for a prosthesis.
+A breast form (prosthesis) is a soft, breast-shaped form that fits into a bra.
+You may decide to use a breast prosthesis if reconstruction isn’t done at the same time as the mastectomy.
+Or you may use one if you choose not to have reconstruction.
+Some women wear breast forms to help balance weight and not have back strain.
+Other women wear them because they like the way they look.
+Talk with your healthcare provider if you want a prescription for a prosthesis.

 Pain, redness, swelling, bleeding, or drainage at the incision site

-Pain that’s not managed by medication or gets worse
+Pain that’s not managed by medicine or gets worse

-You will have follow-up appointments with your doctor.
-If you have stitches (sutures) that need to be removed, this may be done 7-10 days after surgery.
-Drains may be removed within 21 days.
-You may need to schedule more surgery for nipple and areola reconstruction, or to match the remaining breast to the reconstructed one (if only one breast was affected).
-If you have any questions or concerns about your recovery, let your doctor know.
+You will have follow-up appointments with your healthcare provider.
+If you have stitches (sutures) that need to be removed, this may be done 7 to 10 days after surgery.
+Drains may be removed within 2 weeks.
+You may need to schedule more surgery for nipple and areola reconstruction.
+Or you may need surgery to match the remaining breast to the reconstructed one (if only one breast was affected).
+If you have any questions or concerns about your recovery, let your healthcare provider know.

-To help you cope with your condition and the loss of your breast, you may want to meet with a psychologist or other healthcare provider for counseling.
+To help you cope with the loss of your breast, you may want to meet with a psychologist or other healthcare provider for counseling.
 It may also help to talk with family members and friends.
-Consider joining a support group as well.
+Think about joining a support group as well.
 You may find it easier to talk with women who are going through similar experiences as you.

 Fluid collection (seroma)